mehdozz007-stack/sf-bay-movers-main/DEPLOYMENT.md

 2. Open an issue in the project repository
 3. Contact the development team

+## GitHub Pages (automatic via Actions)

+This repository already includes a GitHub Actions workflow at `.github/workflows/deploy.yml` that builds the site and deploys the `dist/` folder to the `gh-pages` branch.
+The workflow also writes a `CNAME` (set to `www.sf-moving.com`) so GitHub Pages will serve the site at your custom domain.

+Steps to publish using GitHub Pages with the included workflow:

+1. Ensure the repository is pushed to GitHub and your default branch is `main`.
+2. Confirm you have a DNS CNAME record for `www` pointing to `mehdozz007-stack.github.io` (example settings below).
+3. Push any changes to `main`.
+The workflow will run automatically and publish to the `gh-pages` branch.

+DNS settings (example):

+- Create a CNAME record:
+   - Name/Host: `www`
+   - Value/Points to: `mehdozz007-stack.github.io`

+- (Optional) To serve the apex domain `sf-moving.com` as well, add A records:
+   - 185.199.108.153
+   - 185.199.109.153
+   - 185.199.110.153
+   - 185.199.111.153

+After the workflow deploys, allow a few minutes for DNS propagation and for GitHub to provision TLS.
+Then visit `https://www.sf-moving.com`.

+If you'd rather publish from your machine (one-off), see the `gh-pages` instructions in README.

 ## License

 This project is proprietary software for S&F Moving.
 All rights reserved.